 1949 – 1958

 The first Meteor logo featured a stylized compass rose, symbolizing travel and long journeys.
-This car came to Canada from Ford.
-It was built on the base of well-known American models, with added details from Canadian manufacturing, embodying the idea of travel.
+This car was brought to Canada by Ford.
+It was built based on well-known American models, with added details from Canadian manufacturing, embodying the idea of travel.

 These spacious and comfortable cars were perfect for long trips.
 Their stability and durability made them ideal for active use.
 The compass rose on the logo highlighted travel and business trips, linking the car to freedom of movement and adventure.

 The logo’s background includes a shield chosen as the car’s emblem.
 This symbol is divided into four parts.
-Two parts display a maple leaf on a red background, associated with Canada, and two feature a four-pointed star on a checkered white and blue background.
+Two parts display a maple leaf on a red background, associated with Canada, and two feature a four-pointed star on a checkered white-and-blue background.
 This element connects to the Lincoln emblem, another Ford brand.
-Lincoln was considered the most expensive and premium brand in the Ford lineup, and incorporating its logo into the Meteor emblem emphasized the premium status of the car, designed exclusively for the Canadian market.
+Lincoln was considered the most expensive and premium brand in the Ford lineup, and incorporating its logo into the Meteor emblem emphasized the car’s premium status, which was designed exclusively for the Canadian market.

 1955 – 1976

 The image matched the brand’s name.
-The astronomical object, a meteor, is a small stone fragment from a large comet that flies at high speed as it enters Earth’s atmosphere.
+The astronomical object, a meteor, is a small stone fragment from a large comet that enters Earth’s atmosphere at high speed.
 It burns up, leaving a flash and a trail.
 The dot in the logo represents this object.
 Like a bright meteor, the brand disappeared from the giant Ford corporation and left a mark in history.